kruize/autotune/design/KruizeDatabaseDesign.md

 ### Kruize entity related API's

-The following REST API's are available for the kruize_experiment entity:
+The following REST API's are available for the kruize_experiments entity:

 #### **1. CreateExperiment**